denisdubochevalier/ytfzf-wmenu/README.md

 This project is no longer actively maintained, it should still work for the foreseeable future

-This is a fork of the original project, using wofi instead of dmenu when called with `-D` parameter.
+This is a fork of the original project, using wmenu instead of dmenu when called with `-D` parameter.
 ---

 <p align="center">